oserttas-math/normal_body_temp_eda/README.md

 * Since the population standard deviation is unkown and the sample size is small, the t-test was again chosen as the most appropriate.
 However, the z-test returned the most significant results.

-**At what temperature should we consider someone's temperature to be "abnormal"?**
+**At what temperature is one's temperature considered 'abnormal'?**

 * A look at the 95% and 99.9% confidence intervals left skepticism that abnormal human body temperature could be determined from analysis of this data.